TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-api-extractor.md

 # Refactoring Exports

 I've been subconsciously following a policy of explicitly exporting the top level symbols that a user would directly import but not dependent symbols.
 Up to this point everything has worked.
-Api Extractor is suggesting that every dependency needs to be explicitly exported.
+API Extractor is suggesting that every dependency needs to be explicitly exported.

 After some research, I think API Extractor is right.
 What I'm currently doing works for simple cases.
 IntelliSense help isn't limited by exports.
 You can use the value of a property of unexported type.
 There are circumstances where the compiler can infer types.

-It won't work if the user writes code that accesses type explicitly.
+It won't work if the user writes code that accesses unexported types explicitly.
 For example, extending a type.
 Or declaring a variable of that type.

 The correct thing is to export every type that is part of the public surface area of the API.
 So, I went back through and made sure everything referenced by the public API is explicitly exported.
-To make life simpler, I divided the source components within my module into public components and internal components.
+To make life simpler, I divided the source components within my module into "public" components and "internal" components.
 I export every type in a public component.
-Most internal components have no types publicaly exported.
+Most internal components have no types publicly exported.
 There are a couple of special cases where public components use a type from an internal component.
 In those cases I explicitly export just that type.

 I needed a little bit of refactoring to keep things maintainable.
 The `VirtualBase.ts` component contains functionality shared by `VirtualList.tsx` and `VirtualGrid.tsx`.
 Most of it is public apart from one bit of common implementation.
 I moved that into a new internal `VirtualCommon.ts` component.